More pages in this section

 “I have come so that you may have life and have it to the full ” - John 10:10

-The proud reputation Catholic schools enjoy today is based on the strong tradition built by the religious orders who founded Catholic Education in the Townsville Diocese in 1872.
+The proud reputation Catholic schools enjoy today is based on the strong tradition built by the religious orders who cemented Catholic Education in the Townsville Diocese in 1873.

 The story of Catholic Education in Queensland dates back to 1845, when lay teachers Michael and Mary Bourke, under the guidance of the first priest posted to the free settlement of Moreton Bay, Fr James Hanly, began teaching in a slab building on the corner of Elizabeth and Albert Streets in Brisbane – near where the Myer Centre stands today.
 This school had an enrolment of 56 students.

 During the 1870s, education acts passed in the various colonies meant that education in Australia became compulsory, secular and free in state schools.
-All government financial assistance to Catholic schools was withdrawn.
+All government financial assistance to Catholic schools was withdrawn in 1880.

 In the late 1800s, Catholic schools were only able to operate due to the contributions of members of religious orders and from donations received from the Catholic community.

 Over the next 100 years, various priests and religious orders, with the support of the Catholic community, established schools to serve communities across the state.

 The men and women from these religious orders played a crucial role in building upon the significant contributions made by early Catholic schools to the education of young Queenslanders.

 From humble beginnings, Catholic education expanded to most cities and many townships throughout the state.

 Since the 1960s, government funding has once more been provided to Catholic schools.
 Our schools today are staffed almost completely by lay teachers committed to the goals of Catholic education.